eyecatchup/ww-web/README.md

-# Weight-Watchers App for Windows Phone 8.1 (and Windows 10)
+# Weight-Watchers App for Windows Phone 8.1

 Because the official Weightwatchers app is iOS-/Android-only, this is an unofficial alternative for Windows.